lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

     Expect.equal notPromoted notPromotedExpected "multiplied by regular price"
 ```

-We can test also that adding any quantity of not promoted products to a basket with non promoted lines result in a non promoted basket:
+We can also test that adding any quantity of non-promoted products to a basket with non-promoted lines results in a non-promoted basket:

 ```fsharp
 testProperty "not promoted products added to not promoted" <| fun (N : Qty) ->